mrblasco/energy_save_home_work/03-firms.md

 The focus on interventions stimulating behavioural change at work is partly motivated by evidence showing that employee behaviour significantly impacts the energy consumption of commercial buildings [@azar2014comprehensive].
 At the same time, other evidence shows that, while at work, people make fewer energy conservation actions than at home [@lin2019mixing].

 One reason for fewer energy conservation actions at work is that employees typically have weak incentives to save energy in the workplace.
-People are better off in warm rather than cold offices, using air-conditioning in the summer.
-And they may feel less of a personal connection with energy wastes, such as forgetting to turn off the office lights or computer when leaving, than at home.
+People are better off in warm rather than cold offices, using air-conditioning in the summer; and they may feel less of a personal connection with energy wastes, such as forgetting to turn off the office lights or computer when leaving, than at home.

 Another reason is that employees may feel they have no direct control over the energy systems, which are usually centralised.
 Such centralised systems have two mean implications for energy consumption.
 On the one hand, centralised systems may help facility managers oversee the buildings and generate energy savings.
 On the other, these systems could prevent energy conservation actions by the occupants, such as turning off the lights when not needed.